 With the Surrey Hills just a few miles away and London Gatwick Airport on its doorstep, our Horley branch supports people living in Crawley, East Grinstead, Horsham, Redhill and the surrounding areas.

 Situated within picturesque countryside and just a stone’s throw away from Gatwick airport, Horley is town in Surrye, just south of London, which is home to one of the UK’s leading home care providers – Helping Hands.

-Guided by the expertise of branch manager Louise, our team of coordinators and carers can provide you or someone close to you all the support you or need to feel comfortable.
-Our home care support starts from as little as 30 minutes to 24-hour live-in care.
+Our team of coordinators and carers can provide you or someone close to you with all the support you need to feel comfortable.
+Our home care support starts from as little as 30 minutes per week to round-the-clock live-in care.

-Because everyone is different, Louise’s team will work with you to understand your needs and put together a completely unique care plan to ensure these needs are always met.
-We can even provide care during the night-time so that you can be assured help will always be on hand if you need it.
+Because everyone is different, the team will work with you to understand your needs and put together a completely unique care plan to ensure these needs are always met.
+We can even provide care during the night time so that you can be assured help will always be on hand if you need it.

 If you’re finding that you need additional support or you’re worried about leaving a relative alone, live-in care ensures safety and quality care at all times.